 Whenever we find ourselves in this situation, whether it lasts for days, weeks or months, it feels as if our ‘mojo’ otherwise referred by the French as ‘Joie de vivre’ aka our zest for life has managed to escape us and it’s no where to be found.

-Stay the course, persevere and insists on giving it all you’ve got.
-Soon enough, that spark you’ve been missing will make its way back and you’ll be brimming with energy & enthusiasm, ready to tackle whatever life have in store for you than ever before. 🙂
+You’ll see that, soon enough, the spark you’ve been missing will make its way back and you’ll be brimming with energy & enthusiasm, ready to tackle whatever life have in store for you than ever before!